mpv-player/mpv/DOCS/man/options.rst

         ``all_formats`` is set to 'no', and the stream selection as done by youtube-dl (via ``--ytdl-format``) is used.

+    ``thumbnails=<all|best|none>``
+        Add thumbnails as video tracks (default: none).

+        Thumbnails get downloaded when they are added as tracks, so 'all' can have a noticable impact on how long it takes to open the video when there are a lot of thumbnails.

     ``use_manifests=<yes|no>``
         Make mpv use the master manifest URL for formats like HLS and DASH, if available, allowing for video/audio selection in runtime (default: